Taxes fall, child care debated in Ohio Senate budget plan - WHIZ News

 In addition, for the first time the state would fund state charter schools and schools enrolling student through the Ohio voucher program directly rather than districts having to transfer money to those schools, under the proposal.

 The Senate measure also eliminates about $200 million meant to pay for grants expanding broadband service.
-Huffman said the use of the money needs to be more developed.
+Huffman said there weren’t enough details on how the broadband money would be spent for the Senate to support it.